 Next you can make up your fillings.
 For this mushroom & kale galette we’re going to sauté some shallots, mushrooms, kale, garlic and a touch of bacon.
 (Omit for a yummy vegetarian option!) in a bit of butter.
 You want everything to get a bit of colour.
 I throw in some chili flakes for an extra warming bit of deliciousness.

 All of that is going to sit on top of some herby whipped goat cheese, and thinly sliced, par roasted, potatoes.
 Par roasting the potatoes insures that they are nice and soft when you serve.
 But if you really don’t have time or simply don’t feel like it go ahead and skip it.
-You will need to leave your gallette in the oven for a few minutes longer.
-In sweet gallette, it’s also a good idea to put down a bit of a base to hold all of the yummy fillings, but I’ll touch on that a bit more in another post.
+You will need to leave your galette in the oven for a few minutes longer.
+In sweet galette, it’s also a good idea to put down a bit of a base to hold all of the yummy fillings, but I’ll touch on that a bit more in another post.
 For this one, the cheese and potatoes make up a lovely, creamy support for your mushrooms.

 Once you’ve rolled out your dough to a rough circle, spread the cheese in a circle in the middle.
 Top it with the potatoes followed by the mushroom mix.

 Then fold up the sides of the dough around the outside, brush with egg wash and bake.

 I find these very hard not to just eat all in one day.
 Seriously, they test my will power.
 They’re crisp on the outside, and intensely flavourful on the inside.
 They really are the perfect way to warm up on cold days.

 - 1 Recipe for Savoury Pie Dough Link Below

 - 3 tbsp Olive Oil